Plants for drought-prone gardens: berries and blooms

 The planting plan

-This planting design provides a range of plants with a yellow and purple theme, that once established will thrive in an environment that can be low in soil moisture while still providing a variety of interest throughout the year.
+This planting design provides a range of plants with a yellow and purple theme that, once established, will thrive in an environment that can be low in soil moisture while still providing a variety of interest throughout the year.
+A simple planting plan helps create depth, interest and good coverage in a border.

 Typical plant adaptations to dry conditions are shown on many of these plants.
-Glossy foliage such as that shown on the Pyracantha, Elaeagnus and Yucca, reduces moisture loss through the leaf surface.
+Glossy foliage, such as that of the Pyracantha, Elaeagnus and Yucca, reduces moisture loss through the leaf surface.
 Small waxy leaves such as those on the Genista are also adapted to reduce moisture loss.
 A further adaptation is shown on the Yucca as the thick and slightly fleshy foliage can store moisture in the plant to help sustain it during periods of drought.

 The Salvia forms a groundcover which helps protect the soil surface from erosion and moisture loss associated with bare earth.
 Covering exposed bare soil will also reduce the ability of unwanted plants seeding into bare patches.